tektronix/keithley/README.md

 # Keithley Instruments

 This GitHub repository stores working and in-progress code examples for Keithley Instruments products.
-The code and content here is not officially supported unless otherwise stated by Tektronix employee.
+The code and content here is not officially supported unless otherwise stated by a Tektronix employee.
 It is offered for learning and collaboration purposes.

 ## Directory